Zyrenth/DiscordLauncher/README.md

+> [!IMPORTANT]
+> This project is entirely for educational purposes only!
+Data that can be found in the "presets" folder is strictly owned by Discord.

 # DiscordLauncher
 Ever wanted to go back to the old versions of Discord?
 Not a problem, go back as early as 2019 using this program.